 The pixel detector, though only about the size of a small suitcase, contains 124 million pixels, allowing it to track the paths of particles emerging from the collision with extreme accuracy.
-It is also the closest detector to the beam pipe, with cylindrical layers roughly at 3cm, 7cm, 11cm, and 16cm and disks at either end and so will be vital in reconstructing the tracks of very short-lived particles.
-Each of the four layers is composed of individual silicon modules, split into little silicon sensors, like tiny kitchen tiles: the pixels.
-Each of these silicon pixels is 100 μ m by 150 μ m, about two hairs widths.
+It is also the closest detector to the beam pipe, with cylindrical layers roughly at 3cm, 7cm, 11cm and 16cm and disks at either end, and so will be vital in reconstructing the tracks of very short-lived particles.
+Each of the four layers is composed of individual silicon modules, splitted into little silicon sensors, like tiny kitchen tiles: the pixels.
+Each of these silicon pixels is 100μm by 150μm, about two hairs widths.
 When a charged particle passes through a pixel, it gives enough energy to eject the electrons from silicon atoms.
-A voltage applied to the sensor allows the collecting of these charges as a small electric signal, which is amplified by an electronic readout chip (for a total of 16 chips per module).
+A voltage applied to the sensor allows collecting these charges as a small electric signal, which is amplified by an electronic readout chip (for a total of 16 chips per module).

-Pixel detectors for precise particle tracking in high-energy physics have been developed to a level of maturity during the past decade.
+Pixel detectors for precise particle tracking in high energy physics have been developed to a level of maturity during the past decade.
 Three of the LHC detectors will use vertex detectors close to the interaction point based on the hybrid pixel technology which can be considered the 'state of the art' in this field of instrumentation.
-A development period of almost 10 years has resulted in pixel detector modules that can stand the extreme rate and timing requirements as well as the very harsh radiation environment at the LHC without severe compromises in performance.
-From these developments, several different applications have spun off, most notably for biomedical imaging.
-Beyond hybrid pixels, several monolithic or semi-monolithic developments, which do not require complicated hybridization but come as single sensor/IC entities, have appeared and are currently developed to reader maturity.
-Most advanced in terms of maturity are the so-called CMOS active pixels and DEPFET pixels.
+A development period of almost 10 years has resulted in pixel detector modules which can stand the extreme rate and timing requirements as well as the very harsh radiation environment at the LHC without severe compromises in performance.
+From these developments a number of different applications have spun off, most notably for biomedical imaging.
+Beyond hybrid pixels, a number of monolithic or semi-monolithic developments, which do not require complicated hybridization but come as single sensor/IC entities, have appeared and are currently developed to reader maturity.
+Most advanced in terms of maturity are so called CMOS active pixels and DEPFET pixels.